haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ### [after](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#A)

-     Use to denote a chronological sequence of events that doesn't rely on cause and effect.
+&emsp; Use to denote a chronological sequence of events that doesn't rely on cause and effect.
 Don't use to mean "when".
 See also [when](http://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#W).

-     **Correct**
+&emsp; **Correct**

-     After you install the update, save your changes.
+&emsp; After you install the update, save your changes.

-     **Incorrect**
+&emsp; **Incorrect**

-     After a user logs in to your organization, a SessionLog event is created.
+&emsp; After a user logs in to your organization, a SessionLog event is created.

 ### [if](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#I)